Kingwolf123/cod4-promod-server-installer/README.md

 # COD4 Promod Server Installer for Windows (COD4X + FastDL)
 # Setup a promod server in 2 minutes.

-Download the cod4_promod_server.zip from the latest release ,run install server, follow the interactive installation .
+Download the cod4_promod_server.zip from the latest release , run install server, follow the interactive installation .
 Go to server/start_match to start.
 Thats it.
 For Further details read instructions in Beginner_Guide.txt and below.

 It is designed to help people who are searching for things like:
 - how to host a COD4 Promod server on Windows
 - how to install a COD4X server for Call of Duty 4
 - how to set up FastDL for a COD4 server
 - how to run a Promod match server with a shareable `connect` command
+- Meant to be extensible in its design for anyone wanting to do anything other, adding parameters etc. Designed to be general purpose, standard, modular and extensible in terms of script design.
+Can host any other mod / game mode just as well

+This repository is a script-and-package layer for local distribution and deployment of a COD4 Promod server setup on Windows.
 The project provides the **installer scripts, startup scripts, FastDL launcher, folder structure, and editable config flow** needed to get a COD4 Promod server running with **COD4X**, **Python FastDL**, and **Windows Terminal**.

 This repository does **not** distribute the base game, COD4X binaries for redistribution, or Promod assets.
-It is the automation layer.
+It is a automation layer.

 ## COD4X and Promod Links